 Candidates can select from the following papers:

-Direct-entry candidates can choose to sit any of the papers from the list above.
+Direct-entry candidates can choose to sit any of these papers in any sequence they wish.

 Use the link to 'book exam' on the top navigation bar or just click here.
 Complete the details of the exam you want to sit and then we will confirm your reservation and send joining instructions and invoice.